-Watch your waistline and lose some extra kilograms: There is a high risk of being overweight if you have blood pressure problem.
+Watch your waistline and lose some extra kilograms: There is a high risk of being overweight if you have a blood pressure problem.
 More weight could cause sleep apnea that could raise your blood pressure.
-If you are adamant of losing weight, you can make a daily diet chart and follow it strictly.
+If you are adamant about losing weight, you can make a daily diet chart and follow it strictly.
 Monitor every intake of your food and keep track of what you eat and drink.
 Also keep in mind to have healthy food, instead of all the junks that can rapidly increase your cholesterol level.
-Weight Loss is one of the most effective way of lowering the blood pressure.
+Weight Loss is one of the most effective ways of lowering blood pressure.
 For setting a benchmark, you can consult your doctor about how much weight you need to lose to have a healthy heart and life.

 Take the food items which are low in calorie, but high in vitamins, minerals.
 They can also satisfy your hunger.

-Regular Exercising: If you keep yourself physically fit, there is a less chance that your cholesterol level will increase.
+Regular Exercising: If you keep yourself physically fit, there is less chance that your cholesterol level will increase.
 30 minutes of exercising, would keep you less prone to the increased blood pressure.

 Regular exercise can keep you lower the pressure at a safer level.
 There are various exercises that are advised by the doctor to maintain your blood pressure:

-Restrict the intake of alcohol from your diet: Alcohol is anyways harmful for the body but for people with hypertension, it is extremely dangerous.
-In small amount, alcohol can just work fine and may sometimes reduce your blood pressure, but it can cost you big time if you consume in a large amount.
+Restrict the intake of alcohol from your diet: Alcohol is anyways harmful to the body but for people with hypertension, it is extremely dangerous.
+In a small amount, alcohol can just work fine and may sometimes reduce your blood pressure, but it can cost you big time if you consume in a large amount.
 It is not advisable for the patients of hypertension to consume alcohol.

-Avoid Smoking: Smoking is really dangerous for the health.
+Avoid Smoking: Smoking is really dangerous for health.
 It hardens the wall of arteries and narrows them by creating a clot in the blood vessels so as not to allow the smooth blood flow.
-People who quit smoking often show more life expectancy than the smokers.
+People who quit smoking often show more life expectancy than smokers.
 The chemical component in the cigarette can damage the lining of your arteries and immediately raise the level of your blood.